- Member Benefits Login

 Established in 1957, the KENTUCKY RETIRED TEACHERS ASSOCIATION is “the only organization in the state that has as its main purpose to look out for the welfare of retired educators.”
 From 1957 to 1985 KRTA was affiliated with KEA.
 In 1985 NEA passed a resolution requiring KRTA members to become members of NEA-R. Both KEA and KRTA opposed the unified dues resolution and ties were broken in 1991.

 KRTA is not affiliated with any other organization, political or otherwise.
 The strength of the state association is evident in 14 districts and 118 local associations.
-The Louisville office is staffed by two full-time and four part-time people.
+The Louisville office is staffed by three full-time and two part-time people.
 The Membership, Legislative, and Insurance Committees are comprised of volunteers who continually work on the concerns of retirees.
 KRTA’s notable rapport with the TRS of KY and its staff is recognized in the legislative ranks in Frankfort.
 Numerous other benefits of interest are available to KRTA members.
 Annual dues are $20.
-Membership today exceeds 30,000 retired teachers!
+Membership today exceeds 32,000 retired teachers!

 TRS of KY